simgislab/m-d.me/notes/jungruev-route-tibet-en/index.md

 On the 15th, we continued and camped after crossing a small pass called Narin-Khotol.
 There is a type of grass here called "bukhu shirik" [(34)](#id34).
 When its short stems dry out, one would think even the dullest livestock would refuse to eat it, yet, many animals graze here.

-On the 16th in the morning, we set out and spent the night at the exit of the Barun-Uduriin Gorge, near Mount Khükhe-Shil.
+On the 16th in the morning, we set out and spent the night at the exit of the Barun-Uduriin Gorge, near Mount Khukhe-Shil.
 Here, we walk cautiously, peering ahead and around, stopping frequently and with great care.
 In this area and farther ahead, golok bandits are known to attack.

 On the 17th, we set out.
-After crossing Khükhe-Shil, we camped at the place called Galtzu-Ulan-Morin (Khapchik-Ulan-Müren), on this side of the Dun-Büre mountains.
+After crossing Khukhe-Shil, we camped at the place called Galtzu-Ulan-Morin (Khapchik-Ulan-Muren), on this side of the Dun-Bure mountains.

-On the 18th, we continued and spent the night in the northern hollow of Dun-Büre.
+On the 18th, we continued and spent the night in the northern hollow of Dun-Bure.

-On the 19th, we camped in the central part of Dun-Büre.
+On the 19th, we camped in the central part of Dun-Bure.

-On the 20th, we resumed our journey and again spent the night in a hollow of the Dun-Büre mountains.
+On the 20th, we resumed our journey and again spent the night in a hollow of the Dun-Bure mountains.

-On the 21st, after passing Dun-Büre, we spent the night in the steppe on its southern side.
+On the 21st, after passing Dun-Bure, we spent the night in the steppe on its southern side.

-On the 22nd, after crossing the Nabschitai-Ulan-Müren River, we camped on its southern bank.
+On the 22nd, after crossing the Nabschitai-Ulan-Muren River, we camped on its southern bank.
 This river is very dangerous, horses sometimes fall into it.
 But thanks to low water levels, the crossing went well (we made it safely).

 On the 23rd, we spent the night in the northern hollow of Mount Bukhu-Magnai.

 On the 24th, after crossing Bukhu-Magnai and reaching the northern bank of the Muren /Mures/ River, we camped there.
 This is the point where three roads meet: the Burkhan-Buddaiyin-Tsam, the Gurban-Naichzhi-Tsam, and the road we took, the Khachzhiriin-Tsam.
 Here we were joined by 15 smokes of tszulachins [(35)](#id35) who had come via the Gurban-Naichzhi road.
 In total, we became 32 smokes.
-From the monastery (Da-Khüree) [(36)](#id36), the road we followed is the shortest, it is almost a month shorter than the route through Gumul-Khit.
+From the monastery (Da-Khuree) [(36)](#id36), the road we followed is the shortest, it is almost a month shorter than the route through Gumul-Khit.

 On the 25th, the water in the Murasin (Mursen)-Gol River had risen